TaitoUnited/full-stack-template/PROJECT.md

 ### Directory hierarchy

 The app is divided in loosely coupled features that communicate through a directory named `common`.
 The `common` directory provides a common contract and state for them, and also some shared utils.
-In the followin example user, search and report features communicate through common, and root directory binds all features together to a full blown app.
+In the following example the user, search and report features communicate through common.
+And root directory binds all features together to a full blown app.

     /common             # common logic shared by all the features of the app /user               # user features